Associates Meeting with Lieutenant Governor Eleni Kounalakis

-Join SIEPR on December 14 at 5pm PT for a virtual Associates Meeting with California Lieutenant Governor Eleni Kounalakis.
+Join SIEPR on December 14 at 5pm PT for a virtual Associates Meeting with Lieutenant Governor Eleni Kounalakis on the future of California.

 This event will be moderated by Mark Duggan, Trione Director of SIEPR, and the Wayne and Jodi Cooperman Professor of Economics.